ryutamatsuno/RSS/README.md

 - NumPy >=1.16.0
 - NetworkX >= 2.0
 - pandas >=0.25.0
-=

-## Note
+## NOTE

 We keep making the algorithms faster and faster by optimizing calculation.
-Hence the programs run faster than the times reported in the paper.
+Hence the programs do run faster than the times reported in the paper.
- The codes here, which is the latest version, are the best implementation so far.
-Also, the results highly depends on machine specs.
+The codes here, which is the latest one, are the best implementation so far.
+Also, the results would highly depend on machine specs.

 ## Usage Example